sylc/ng2-youtube-player-mini/README.md

 You can also pass an http type link to videoId.

 ## Security Notes
-videoId and Styles are considered Safe.
+videoId is considered Safe.
 Ensure these values are not provided by unknown source.

 ## Author